 Firstly, thank you to the Devs for allowing EDHM to continue into Odyssey, it's greatly appreciated

-EDHM has undergone several major revisions based on CMDR feedback.
+EDHM for Horizons has undergone several major revisions based on CMDR feedback.

 Version 1.4 features: